Interface Query

 • setParameter

-@Deprecated(since="3.2") Query setParameter(Parameter<Date> param, Date value, TemporalType temporalType)
+@Deprecated(since="3.2") @Nonnull Query setParameter(@Nonnull Parameter<Date> param, @Nullable Date value, @Nonnull TemporalType temporalType)

 Deprecated.